Aquanty/rtd-hgs/docs/source/index.rst

 --------------

+.. _potential-evapotranspiration-1:

+Potential evapotranspiration
+''''''''''''''''''''''''''''

-| **Potential evapotranspiration**
+|

-| Sets the input type to be a potential evapotranspiration flux [L
+Sets the input type to be a potential evapotranspiration flux [L T:math:`^{-1}`].
-   T:math:`^{-1}`].
 The input flux is converted internally to a nodal volumetric flux [L:math:`^3` T:math:`^{-1}`] by multiplying it by the area of the chosen face contributing to each node belonging to the face.
 This boundary condition requires a surface flow domain using the dual-node approach (see Dual nodes for surface flow).
 It can be applied to either the surface flow or porous media domains.
 Actual evapotranspiration is calculated from potential evapotranspiration by accounting for surface evaporation in the surface flow domain and subsurface evaporation and transpiration in the porous media domain.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Potential evapotranspiration

 For example: